Curriculum Development Stipend

 - Update in a field that has developed or changed significantly, integrating new areas of study into your current areas of teaching.

 - Allow faculty members to attend intensive regional or national workshops, whose focus is on academic or teaching topics, then implement the innovations in the curriculum.
 Applicants must be willing to participate in faculty enrichment forums the following year to disseminate the results of their work.
 All proposals should demonstrate an adherence to the mission statement and goals of Abilene Christian University.

 Five Curriculum Development Stipends may be awarded each summer.
 The amount of the stipend will vary according to recipient’s rank and will be the equivalent of teaching two summer courses.
 During the year following the stipend, recipients will make a presentation to the faculty based on their scholarly work.

 All full-time, tenure-track faculty are eligible to apply.
 Preference will be given to applicants who have not received a Curriculum Development Stipend in the last three years.

 - Applicants engaged in work applicable to a terminal degree are not eligible to apply.

 - Applicants cannot hold a Curriculum Development Stipend and a Cullen Research Grant or Math-Science Grant during the same summer.

 - Recipients cannot teach more than one three-hour course during the summer of their stipend award.

 - Active members of the Faculty Development Committee (FDC) are not eligible to apply.

-Eight copies (8) of the completed application are due in the Adams Center by 5 p.m. on the last Monday of January.
-All proposals must be signed by the applicant’s chair and dean.
+The completed application is due by 5 p.m. on the last Monday of January.
 The FDC reviews the applications and makes recommendations to the provost.